Do you want to become a licensed contractor, handyman, or home renovator in Texas - but not exactly sure how to get started?

 Let’s take a deep dive into each of these factors to help give you a better idea of how much your Texas contractor license may cost altogether.

-As previously mentioned, you don’t need to have a license to work as a general contractor or handyman in Texas.
-However, if your contracting work is more specialized - think electrician, HVAC contractor, plumber, etc. - it’s likely you’ll need to apply for a specific license before working on a project.
+As previously mentioned, there is no general contractor license cost in Texas.
+You don't need to have a license to work as a general contractor or handyman in Texas However, if your contracting work is more specialized - think electrician, HVAC contractor, plumber, etc. - it’s likely you’ll need to apply for a specific license before working on a project.

 Here’s what the application fees look like for the most popular contractor license types: